chaps-io/access-granted-rails/README.md

 # AccessGranted::Rails

-This is a Rails-flavoured overlay for [AccessGranted](https://github.com/pokonski/access-granted)
+This is a Rails-flavoured extension of [AccessGranted](https://github.com/pokonski/access-granted)

 ## Installation